Dithn/arcgis-pro-sdk-community-samples/Editing/Inspector_AddAttributeAsync/ReadMe.md

 5. Launch the debugger to open ArcGIS Pro.
 6. ArcGIS Pro will open.
 7. Open the "C:\Data\Interacting with Maps\Interacting with Maps" project.
+8. Open the "Portland Crimes" map if it is not already open.
-8. Click on the Add-In tab.
+9. Click on the Add-In tab.
 ![UI](Screenshots/ribbon.png)
-9. Click on the "Apply Attrributes" button.
+10. Click on the "Apply Attributes" button.
-10. A dockpane will be displayed showing the fields requiring user input.
+11. A dockpane will be displayed showing the fields requiring user input.
 In this example we have chosen 2 fields from the Police Stations layer.
 Each field is shown as invalid (outlined in a red box) indicating that validation of the values has occurred.
 ![UI](Screenshots/ApplyAttributes_1.png)
-11. Enter a value into the first field.
+12. Enter a value into the first field.
 The value is validated.
 A valid value is outlined with a green box.
 The user can hover over the side bar of any invalid value to see any message you wish to display.
 ![UI](Screenshots/ApplyAttributes_2.png)
-12. Enter a value into the second field.
+13. Enter a value into the second field.
 The value is validated.
 ![UI](Screenshots/ApplyAttributes_3.png)
-13. Now draw a rectangle on the map around one of more Police Station features.
+14. Now draw a rectangle on the map around one of more Police Station features.
-14. The values entered will be applied to the identified features.
+15. The values entered will be applied to the identified features.
 ![UI](Screenshots/ApplyAttributes_Results.png)